 Ask the contractor to replace channelizers that are displaced or fail to remain in an upright position.
 The contractor is responsible for the replacement expenses.

 Check Type 3 barricades, used as sign supports, for label with FHWA acceptance letter number showing they have been crash tested as a single unit with a sign panel of the size and type used on the project.
 According to the Authorized Material List for Signing and Delineation Materials, 0.5 inch Intelplast “Intelcel” or similar material is authorized and according to FHWA Work Zone Letter 85 from the FHWA’s Safety Program website, this type of sign substrate is authorized for use on Type 3 barricades.

-According to the Authorized Material List for Signing and Delineation Materials, 0.5-inch Intelplast “Intelcel” or similar material is authorized, and according to FHWA Work Zone Letter 85 from the FHWA’s Safety Program website, this type of sign substrate is authorized for use on Type 3 barricades.
+According to the Authorized Materials List for Signing and Delineation Materials, 0.5-inch Intelplast “Intelcel” or similar material is authorized, and according to FHWA Work Zone Letter 85 from the FHWA’s Safety Program work zone device letter archive website, this type of sign substrate is authorized for use on Type 3 barricades.

 Confirm the contractor maintains barricades in good condition and keeps the reflective surfaces clean.

 Remind the contractor to notify the regional notification centers before digging for the installation of signposts.
 Hand digging is required unless the location is free of underground utilities.